nidhaloff/igel/docs/README.rst

 Export
 ####################

-You can export the trained/pre-fitted sklearn model into ONNX:
+You can export the trained/pre-fitted *sklearn* model into *ONNX*:

 .. code-block:: console

     $ igel export -dp "path_to_pre-fitted_sklearn_model"

     """
-    This will convert the sklearn model into ONNX
+    Converts the sklearn model into ONNX
     """

-Use igel from python (instead of terminal)
+Use *igel* from within python (instead of terminal)
 ###########################################

-- Alternatively, you can also write code if you want to:
+- Alternatively, you can also invoke *igel* using code if you want to:

 ..  code-block:: python